-Many new and complex issues are confronted in the conduct of BSC studies creating a need for novel methodologies.
-BSC researchers advance the mission of the collaborative research by developing and implementing innovative practical methods for the design, execution, data monitoring, analyses and reporting of the clinical studies.
+Many new and complex issues are confronted in the conduct of Biostatistics Center studies creating a need for novel methodologies.
+The Center researchers advance the mission of the collaborative research by developing and implementing innovative practical methods for the design, execution, data monitoring, analyses and reporting of the clinical studies.

 Current research foci include the design and analyses of studies with patient-focused outcome measures that integrate efficacy and safety outcomes, personalizing treatment, cost-effectiveness analyses, response-adaptive randomization, and pragmatic evaluation of diagnostic technologies based on diagnostic yield.

 The Innovations in Design, Education and Analysis (IDEA) Committee